1. Getting Started

 Accessed by clicking a project name or the dashboard icon () from the Projects list, or "Project Overview" from the project's sidebar section.

-- Overview: Displays metrics specific to the current project (similar to the Global Dashboard but scoped).
-Includes average view time if enabled.
+- Overview: Displays metrics specific to the current project:

 - Recently Updated: Lists the most recently modified entries within this project.